Filefabrik/bootraiser/README.md

 ## Advanced usage

-If you want to make your config publishable, you would also have to adapt the YourServiceProvider::register() as follows
+If you want to make your packageConfig publishable, you would also have to adapt the YourServiceProvider::register() as follows

 While using in YourServiceProvider the register(), and boot() methods use a better the following Schema: